BlueSillyDragon/AquaOS/README.md

 limine-efi as a UEFI library, and AquaBoot is the custom bootloader.

 ## License
-AquaOS is under an MIT License.
+AquaOS is under an GPLv3 License.

 BlueSillyDragon (c) 2023, 2025